 Tim Hortons has come a long way from the days of just coffee and donuts.
 They have become a popular destination for daily meals and snacks.

-- Soup.
+- Soups.
 Your local Tims will offer a rotating menu of soups that have a value of around 5 Points for a regular size serving.
-Avoid creamy options as these tend to be higher in fat, calories, and Points, and stick to bowls featuring lots of vegetables.
+Avoid creamy options as these tend to be higher in fat, calories, and Points, and stick to bowls featuring lots of non-starchy vegetables.

 - Oatmeal.
-Low in fat and a good source of fibre, Tim's homestyle oatmeal comes with mixed berries on top and can provide a warm, satisfying meal to start your day.
+Low in fat and a good source of fibre, Tim's homestyle oatmeal comes topped with brown sugar or mixed berries and can provide a warm, satisfying, and filling meal to start your day.

 - Hot chocolate.
-Even without the fancy accoutrements like whipped cream and chocolate drizzle, Tim Hortons hot chocolate and French vanilla drinks pack a whopping amount of fat, added sugar, calories, and Points.
+Even without the fancy toppings like whipped cream and chocolate drizzle, Tim Hortons hot chocolate and French vanilla drinks pack a whopping amount of fat, added sugar, calories, and Points.

 Click here for Tim Hortons nutritional information.

-This popular spot has several options with less than 6 grams of fat, along with whole-grain breads and plenty of vegetables.
-The key is picking the right ingredients and putting together a sandwich or salad that will be satisfying, healthy and tasty.
-The advantage of eating at Subway is that you remain in the driver’s seat since their menu items can be entirely customized.
-You get to pick and choose the ingredients for your salad or sandwich.
-Having that control allows you to make smarter choices.
-You can create the right combinations to ensure you’re getting enough servings of vegetables, carbohydrates, fibre and proteins.
+This popular spot has several options with less than 6 grams of fat, along with whole-grain breads and plenty of non-starchy vegetables.
+The key is picking the right ingredients and putting together a sandwich or salad that will be satisfying, healthy, and tasty.
+The advantage of eating at Subway is that you remain in the driver’s seat.
+Since their menu is entirely customizable, you have the control to make smarter and healthier choices regarding ingredients for your sandwich or salad.
+Creating the right combinations can ensure you’re getting enough servings of vegetables, carbohydrates, fibre, and proteins.